 Walker was a unique American character who did not ever really get his due.
 Part of the problem may have been how much of his most immediately attractive music was written way back in the 1950s.
 The style of the first sonata is original, a serious exploration of C sharp minor, with harmonies that might recall Paul Hindemith but with far more rhythmic flexibility.
 Piano Sonata No. 2 (1956) is also tasty and even more compact; some consider it to be Walker’s greatest piano piece.
 Walker was an outstanding pianist and his records are essential, yet there is room for modern virtuosos to take up these two early charismatic sonatas, for in this case I don’t regard the composer’s own renditions as the final word.
 Natalie Hinderas‘s recording of the Walker Piano Concerto (1975) is magnificent. +++ Hinderas’s small but important discography includes Plays Music By Black Composers, a trove of Walker, William Grant Still, Olly Wilson, Hale Smith, and others.
 Other similar-themed anthologies have been made by Monica Gaylord, Karen Walwyn, and William Chapman Nyaho.
 As a jazz pianist, I am naturally intrigued by the fully notated music of African-American composers.
 There’s a lot there, including sonatas by David Baker, Adolphus Hailstork, and Coleridge-Taylor Perkinson.
 A lesser-known piece that may deserve repertory status is played by Walwyn, the Piano Sonatina (1956) by Roger Dickerson.
 Dickerson (who is lifelong friends with Ellis Marsalis) composed a graceful and detailed piano piece that manages the considerable feat of sounding like exactly what it is: A fully notated sonata from New Orleans. +++ Ulysses Kay was one of the most successful (at least in terms of a career with notable commissions) African-American composers of the era, but not much of his piano music is available for a curious listener; Gaylord recorded a few of his attractive Inventions.
 Kay’s style was perhaps not far from William Schuman, another important (and in this case white and very successful) American composer who did not regard the piano as central to a personal aesthetic.

-Talma was one of the most successful of the 40’s neoclassic composers who tackled further chromaticism in the 50s.
+Talma was one of the most successful of the 40’s Neo-Classic composers who tackled further chromaticism in the 50s.
 I’ve championed Talma 2 for many years; each time I go back, it’s even better than before.
 My program note from a decade ago, when it was played by Hiroko Sasaki on a concert produced for our teacher Sophia Rosoff: “Begins in the middle of things, with a ping-pong and an ostinato.
 The Allegro’s syncopations are almost jazzy, reminding us that Talma’s post-Boulanger style is mid-century Americana like Charles Eames’s Lounge Chair or Raymond Loewy’s Studebaker Hawk.
 The slow movement’s melodic inspiration is offset by a casually good-humored scherzo.
 Although Talma works with whirling twelve-tone figurations in the finale, the soaring tunes above and below the frenzy remain resolutely Romantic in gesture.”
-Hubert Rogers is not quite up to the task on the original CRI recording (he’s not helped by a claustrophobic acoustic); Theresa Bogard is better on her all-Talma CD, which includes the dashing chromatic Six Etudes (1954) (first played by Webster on a notably outstanding record) and the cheerful diatonic Alleluia In Form Of Toccata (1944, dedicated to Harold and Esther Shapero). +++ Talma did not leave us a piano concerto, but two composers working in a style not far from 50’s Talma who contributed important concerted works were Wallingford Riegger and Peter Mennin.
-Riegger’s Variations for Piano and Orchestra (1953) performed by Benjamin Owen is unusually saucy and even comic (?) by conventional atonal standards while Mennin’s cinematic Piano Concerto (1958) was championed by the legendary British pianist John Ogdon.
+Hubert Rogers is not quite up to the task on the original CRI recording (he’s not helped by a claustrophobic acoustic); Theresa Bogard is better on her all-Talma CD, which includes the dashing chromatic Six Etudes (1954) (first played by Webster on a notably outstanding record) and the cheerful diatonic Alleluia In Form Of Toccata (1944, dedicated to Harold and Esther Shapero). +++ Talma’s Dialogues for Piano and Orchestra is sadly not recorded.
+Two composers working in a style not far from 50’s Talma who contributed important concerted works easy to find on record were Wallingford Riegger and Peter Mennin.
+Riegger’s Variations for Piano and Orchestra (1953) performed by Benjamin Owen is unusually saucy and even comic (?) by conventional atonal standards, while Mennin’s cinematic Piano Concerto (1958) was championed by the legendary British pianist John Ogdon.

 Martha Braden plays this outstanding fully chromatic work on a Finney recital.
 I would be curious to hear a few other top-shelf pianists tackle Quasi Una Fantasia; a masterpiece might be hiding in plain sight.
 Finney’s earlier diatonic voice is heard to pleasing effect in the once-popular “Christmastime 1945” Sonata No. 4 in E major (1944), recorded by William Doppmann.